AgileSoftLabs Logo

 • Enterprise support contracts and guaranteed SLAs are business requirements

-Example Projects: CRM systems, project management tools, B2B SaaS platforms, data analytics dashboards, internal enterprise applications
+Example Projects: CRM systems, project management tools, B2B SaaS platforms, data analytics dashboards, internal enterprise applications.

 Choose Remix (React Router v7) if:

-• Progressive enhancement and resilience without JavaScript are critical (accessibility, global reach)
+• Progressive enhancement and resilience without JavaScript are critical

 • Edge-first deployment on Cloudflare Workers or Deno Deploy is your target infrastructure